PANNING FOR GOLD

 Pokes - Shovels - Buckets-Dredges and Metal Detectors

-(Our Panning Pool is a trough filled with water where you can pan for your gold without going to the river.)
+(Our Panning Tubs are a small black trough filled with water where you can pan for your gold without going to the river.)

 Swift River and East/West Branches